Devishree07/bookrecommendations/README.md

 Overview :

 This is a simple Book Review Web Application that allows users to add books with details such as title, author, description, and an optional image.
-Users can see all added books and can delete only the books they added.
+Users can see all added books and can delete the books they added.
 The application is built using HTML, CSS, and JavaScript.

-Features
+Features :

-Add a Book: Users can submit a book with title, author, description, and optionally an image.
+Add a Book : Users can submit a book with title, author, description, and optionally an image.

-Conditional Image Display: If an image is not uploaded, the book displays only text, without leaving empty spaces.
+Conditional Image Display : If an image is not uploaded, the book displays only text, without leaving empty spaces.

-Delete Own Books: Users can delete only the books they added.
+Delete Own Books : Users can delete only the books they added.

-Responsive Layout: Works on desktops and mobile devices.
+Responsive Layout : Works on desktops and mobile devices.

-Technologies Used
+Technologies Used :

 HTML5